SPARC - School Personnel Accountability Report Card

 Principal: Rebecca Davis District: Westside Union School District

-Valley View Elementary is a 2010 California Distinguished School Award recipient and 2016 AVID Certified School serving a diverse population of 814 students.
+Valley View Elementary (Valley View) is a 2010 California Distinguished School Award recipient and 2016 AVID Certified School.
 We strive to provide a safe student environment with strong academically supportive and encouraging staff.
-The Student Support Team (SST) in alignment with our School Site Safety Plan and Local Control Accountability Plan (LCAP) provides academic, social-emotional development, and career and college readiness through specialized internal programs serving this diverse population.
-As principal, I am proud of multiple staff additions in the 2017-18 school year strengthening our SST support with full-time positions including vice principal, counselor, crisis counselor, psychologist, speech teacher, and resource teaching staff.
-Such additional staff brings increased support toward goals of (1) successful academic transition from the elementary to middle school setting through increased academic performance and rigor, and (2) a goal of implementing positive behavioral interventions through Boys Town implementation improving school culture for students, staff and parents.
-We empower students to build toward their future success and leadership into middle, high school, college and into future professions.
+Our School Personnel Accountability Report Card (SPARC) is aligned with the Local Control Accountability Plan (LCAP) providing academic, career and college and social-emotional readiness through specialized internal programs serving this diverse population.
+In the 2017-18 school year, our staff was strengthened with the addition of several key full-time SST positions to support our students; staff consists of vice principal, counselor, crisis counselor, psychologist, speech teacher, and resource teaching staff.
+This additional staff brings increased support toward goals of (1) successful academic transition from the elementary to middle school setting through increased academic performance and rigor, and (2) a goal of implementing positive behavioral interventions through Boys Town implementation improving school culture for students, staff and parents.
+We believe positive behavior interventions support college and career successes through daily academic rigor.

 Career and College Readiness Student Outcomes